On this page you'll find answers to the questions most frequently asked about the lab.

 What is the Mathematics Tutorial Lab?

 The Mathematics Tutorial Lab is a drop-in center for any student taking a math class at GRCC.
 The primary purpose of the lab is to offer an active learning environment which encourages students to become independent learners.
 Students may use the lab to study, practice skills, and work on assignments for class.
 The lab strongly encourages students to form course study groups.
-We offer practice problems, handouts, and practice tests on our Blackboard web site.
+We offer practice problems, handouts, videos, and practice tests on our Blackboard organization site.

 Where is this lab located?